ez3r0sec/JamfProThreatHunting/README.md

      to the malware.
 Many malware specimens such as OSX.Pirrit rely on the user entering their administrator password into a prompt.
 Alternatively, users could be given an administrator account on their Mac but are required to use a standard user account for browsing and their normal tasks.

+ 10. Enable the Application Layer Firewall (ALF) using a configuration profile.
+Installed applications will automatically be allowed through.
+Note that the macOS ALF only blocks inbound connections.
+MacOS also has Packet Filter (PF) installed and custom rules can be written for PF to block lateral movement and perform many other useful blacklisting and whitelisting.